Bryan Tanaka Feels Hurt Seeing Mariah Carey Getting ‘Touchy Feely’ With Ex James Packer

 “Have you ever seen a lamb with a camel toe?” he joked as Mariah giggled.

 Since Mariah Carey and James Packer separated, the 46-year-old singer has started dating Tanaka.
-They have recently spent the holidays in Aspen, Colorado with the singer’s twins, Morrocan and Monroe, whose father is Nick Cannon.
+They have recently spent the holidays in Aspen, Colorado, with the singer’s twins, Morrocan and Monroe, whose father is Nick Cannon.

 As reported by E!
 Online, Carey and Tanaka are in a “proper relationship” and they’ve gotten even closer to each other since spending the holidays together.